Accidental BNL find key building block for 2 COVID-19 vaccines

 The Brookhaven team eventually figured out how to redirect T7 toward using its powers for good instead of evil.
 But first they had to learn how to clone the little varmint — something that no other lab had done.

-"Our group accomplished this in 1983," Studier said in an email.
+"Our group accomplished this in 1983," Studier, 84 and retired, wrote in an email from his home in Pleasanton, California.
 "This enabled the T7 expression system, which has been widely used for making almost any proteins.
 As it happens, it also enables obtaining large amounts of mRNAs for vaccines."

 "I feel very good that our early work is helping to save so many lives," he wrote.

-Note: A previous version of this story misstated what then-senior BNL biophysicist F. William Studier was studying when his team discovered the T7 expression system; the role the T7 expression system plays in the coronavirus vaccine; and T7’s effects on E. coli bacteria.